5/6/2025

 President and Chief Operating Officer

-Yeah, if I may, maybe just explaining why lower ASPs is not necessarily equivalent to lower margin.
-You look at the process notes that we are positioning into the market space and where we have very good differentiation and good margin on.
-Some of those process notes have only what we call 25 mask layers versus other process notes that are already in production are sitting maybe at 50, 60 mask layers.
-So you can very quickly understand that the cost difference between two technologies like that is quite big.
-And thereby, you can at a lower wafer ASP, you can end up with much better margins.
+Yeah, if I may, you know, maybe just explaining, you know, why lower ESPs is not necessarily equivalent to lower margin.
+You look at the process nodes that we are positioning into the market space and where we have very good differentiation and good margin on.
+Some of those process nodes have only what we call 25 mask layers versus other process nodes, you know, that already in production are sitting maybe at 50, 60 mask layers.
+So you can you can very quickly understand that the cost difference between two technologies like that is quite big, and thereby you can, at a lower wafer ASP, you can end up with much better margins.
 Thank you.

 speaker